cober2019/Network-Automation/NETCONF-YANG/InterfaceQoS/README.rst

 Description:
 ============

-  **Interfaces QoS uses IETF YANG model to retrieve interface stats via NETCONFIG.
+  **Interfaces QoS uses IETF YANG model to retrieve interface stats via NETCONF.
 You can view a single interface, all interfaces or do a simple check to see if any policies are assigned**

 Usage
 ========